[Updated for 2021]

-Everything has to start with identifying a broad base of potential customers that you’ll be cost-effectively narrowing in the different stages of the funnel until you end up with customers (read: sales).
+Everything has to start with identifying a broad base of potential customers that you’ll be cost-effectively qualifying in the different stages of the funnel until you end up with customers (read: sales).

-You win it when your sales funnel is able to convert a majority of the customers entering it into delighted customers.
+You win when your sales funnel is able to convert the majority of your target audience entering it into delighted customers.
 You will then have a high business growth rate.